oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/create-user-storage-credentials/create-user-storage-credentials.md

 Create a user that will be a **data share provider**.
 A user that will share the data needs to have certain privileges.
 You will also grant this user the required roles, and enable REST and data sharing.

->**Note:** Autonomous Database comes with a predefined database role named `DWROLE`.
+Autonomous Database comes with a predefined database role named `DWROLE`.
 This role provides the privileges necessary for most database users.
 For more information about this role, see [Manage Database User Privileges](https://docs.oracle.com/en-us/iaas/autonomous-database/doc/managing-database-users.html).

 1. Copy and paste the following script into your SQL Worksheet, and then click the **Run Script (F5)** icon in the Worksheet toolbar.